suryapratapsingh060199/Tikdi-Ecommerce/README.md

-# easy-shop
+# Tikdi
-* home page of easy-shop
+* home page of Tikdi
 * this is where the user can sign in or create a new account
 <img src="/projectliveimages/1.png">

-* login page of easy-shop
+* login page of Tikdi
 * here the user need to enter their login credentials to login into their account
 <img src="/projectliveimages/2.png">